-When in use, fish houses must be open for inspection at all times and hooks on doors are illegal.
+When in use, fish houses must be open for inspection at all times.

 Fish houses may be placed no closer than 50 feet in any direction from another fish house, without consent of the other fish house occupant.

 Fishing holes outside a fish house may be placed no closer than 10 feet from the house without the consent of the fish house occupant.